Analysis | In small-town, suburban New York, hundreds lined up to send an early-voting message

 A few yards from there, Karl, 70, offered his thoughts about those voting early, which he was insistent was inappropriate.

 “I plan on voting the day the Constitution said: the third,” he said.
-“I believe we're getting away from our Constitution.”
+(This is not true.)
+“I believe we’re getting away from our Constitution.”
 He blamed this on millennials not learning history in school — or, he clarified, learning “a form of history that never happened.”

 Karl rattled off a number of Russia-investigation-related conspiracy theories before adding that there was a new topic emerging: Hunter Biden, the former vice president's son.